There is no Universal Alignment in Yoga

 - Practice Svadyaya, self study or introspection that includes part or all of the following list.

 - Understand that it’s ok to teach or be part of a yoga class that doesn’t work for every body, is challenging or fitness oriented.
-Please do not try and convince everyone that they need to try the same class that works for you.
+Please do not try and convince everyone that they need to try the same yoga class that works for you.
+Know that not all meditations or pranayama are universally appropriate, either.

 - Know and respect that the classes that work for you today may not meet your needs as your body changes over the decades.